MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepApplyDriverPackage.md

 ```

 ### -Condition

 Specify a condition object to use with this step.
+To get this object, use one of the task sequence condition cmdlets.
+For example, [Get-CMTSStepConditionVariable](Get-CMTSStepConditionVariable.md).

 ```yaml
 Type: IResultObject[]